Humanizing your company and drive brand growth with off-package attributes

-It's no big secret that Millennials are more likely to purchase products from brands they feel a connection with.
+It's no big secret that shoppers today are more likely to purchase products from brands they feel a connection with.
 Even when we’re not actually shopping local, we crave insight into the lives of the people who created the products we use and consume.
-Millennials are interested not just in what you make, but how it’s made.
+Shoppers are interested not just in what you make, but how it’s made.

 Given the amount of research that has been done on the topic, it is no surprise that brands are clamoring to respond.
 But with limited space on product packaging, brands have had to think outside of the box, pun intended, to tell their brand's story.
 Hence, the rise of “off-package attributes.”

 We’ve seen smaller brands sharing their sustainability stories for years, successfully gaining a following of younger consumers who are willing to pay more for the products and the brands they trust.
 But these days, it has been impossible to ignore the larger manufacturers who have jumped on the sustainability bandwagon and are engaging consumers by utilizing off-package attributes to lead to this story.

 This is a perfect example of how brands can utilize space beyond their physical packaging to develop a bond with their customers leading to more brand loyalty.

 Please reach out to talk to one of our Subject Matter Experts to learn more.

 About Anna Thibaut